alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 ### Aims:
 (1).
 To spread Islamic Monotheism, Prophetic Sunnah, and presenting the pure Islamic teachings.

 (2).
-To enrich the viewers' knowledge and dispel ignorance, for seeking knowledge and asking is prescribed in Islam.
-The Prophet ﷺ said: **“Seeking knowledge is an obligation upon every Muslim.”** [^4], and Allah says in His Book: **“So ask those who possess knowledge if you do not know”** (Quran, an-Nahl [16]:43).
+To enrich the viewers' knowledge and dispel ignorance, for seeking knowledge and asking the scholars is prescribed in Islam.
+And indeed the cure for ignorance is to question and to learn as the Prophet ﷺ said: **“Seeking knowledge is an obligation upon every Muslim.”** [^4], and Allah says in His Book: **“So ask those who possess knowledge if you do not know”** (Quran, an-Nahl [16]:43). and he ﷺ also said, **“Verily, the only cure for ignorance is to ask questions.”** [^5]

 (3).
 To increase the awareness of Muslims about the mission of Islam.